-SNAP-Ed program financial and cost policies (refer to page 33 in the Program Parameters section).
+SNAP-Ed funding is distributed on a cost-reimbursement basis.
+SNAP-Ed funds are the reasonable and necessary expenses an organization incurs to implement SNAP-Ed activities.
+Those expenses are then submitted for reimbursement.
+All programming and grant management activities must comply with SNAP-Ed program financial and cost policies (refer to page 36 in the Program Parameters section).
 SNAP-Ed funding should not be considered as substitute funding for programs that have other funding streams or that move away from the mission of USDA FNS and the goal and focus of SNAP-Ed.